March 01, 2007

 There you are, leaning against a big maple in your sugarbush, drill and tap at the ready, when you think, “Wait a minute…is this a red maple or a sugar maple?”

-While maples in general are quite easy to distinguish from other forest trees (their twigs and bugs grow opposite one another, unlike any other common trees except the ashes, whose twigs are fat and blunt so that they look more like fingers than twigs), telling red maple from sugar maple can vex even seasoned botanists on occasion.
+While maples in general are quite easy to distinguish from other forest trees (their twigs and buds grow opposite one another, unlike any other common trees except the ashes, whose twigs are fat and blunt so that they look more like fingers than twigs), telling red maple from sugar maple can vex even seasoned botanists on occasion.

 But if you don’t have leaves, which you don’t for much of the year, including sugaring season, spring is the best time for getting started.
 If you can hone your skills now, you’ll be much better prepared for the trying days of mid-winter.
 Red maples are distinctly red in all but their outer bark, though young bark on saplings or branches of red maples does have a burgundy cast to it, almost as if someone had sprayed a gray coat of paint atop a burgundy primer.
 The buds are also red, as are the stems that support the flowers and samaras.